- Art and the History of ArtArt and the History of Art

 Students build toward creating a personal vision beginning with primary studies in drawing and introductory art history, proceeding to courses using a broad range of media, and culminating in advanced studio work that is more self directed.
 Working with their advisor, students are encouraged to nurture the strong interdisciplinary opportunities found both at Amherst and the other institutions in the valley.

-The comprehensive examination, which consists of an oral examination and an independent studio project, provides direct evidence of the level of achievement.
-For the oral examination students are expected to be familiar with 150 modern and contemporary artists from a list supplied by the department.
-Students are responsible for 75 artists in their third year and an additional 75 in their fourth year.
-In the oral comprehensive examination students offer formal and contextual analysis and discussion of works of art selected by the faculty from the list of 150 artists.
+The comprehensive examination, which consists of an honors thesis or an independent studio project, provides direct evidence of the level of achievement.
 The independent studio project is completed during the senior year.
 (It is waived for studio thesis students.)
 This project, which is a work of art designed and created independently by the student, can be in any medium or combination of mediums, and may be interdisciplinary in nature.
 Students are required to develop a statement that places their work of art within a historical and artistic context.
-Students= independent studio projects and corresponding statements are exhibited in the spring.
+Students' independent studio projects and corresponding statements are exhibited in the spring.

 The studio faculty administers the oral comprehensives and determines each student's level of mastery of the material.
 The studio faculty also reviews the independent studio projects and statements and assesses the quality and ambition of the student's investigations.